 The “make them think it’s their idea” maneuver is a significant problem.
 It is usually practiced subtly, making it nearly impossible to detect.
 One investigatory approach would be to backtrack and see what triggered the idea in the first place.
 The “what” trigger may lead to the “who.”
 From there, the answer should reveal itself.

 C-types are highly organized and find order calming.
 Therefore, the lack of organization can be a source of weakness.

 Take the example of a Type C personality playing poker or 21.
 If the cards are arranged in neat rows, they will likely memorize them and mentally calculate the probabilities.

 In professional poker games, they can observe which players have organized their cards in neat rows.
 These are the C-types.
 They have a higher likelihood of counting cards and calculating probabilities.

 C-types are driven by logic and reasoning.
 Therefore they seldom Bluff.
-If some action is illogical, then the Type C personality is at risk.
+If some action is illogical, the Type C personality is at risk.
 There are hundreds and thousands of things that do not follow logic.
 For example, the values of stocks are often dictated by emotions more than logic or reason.
-Most entertainment endeavors (movies, television, music, sports, etc.) are based on emotions and not logic or fundamentals.
+Most entertainment endeavors (movies, television, music, sports, etc.) are based on emotions, not logic or fundamentals.

 If Type C is the author of a publication or the patent owner, incorporating it into your presentation would be the crème de la crème.
 It means saying, “you’re so smart that I’m using your ideas.”